 Chambal was a discovery.
 It always brought out the visuals of famous bandits.
 We never thought of the pristine river also called Chambal.
 I am happy to know that UP tourism is developing the Chambal region as a birding destination.
 We stayed at Chambal Safari Lodge.
 Which was a lovely place to stay and get up to the twittering of the birds?

-In May 2012 I spoke at Malaysia International Travel Bloggers Conference and I wondered when would we have such a thing in India and my answer came more than 3 years later in Lucknow.
-I did speak at the CII tourism Fest in 2013 but that was also a industry event not a travel writers event.
+In May 2012 I spoke at Malaysia International Travel Bloggers Conference.
+I wondered when would we have such a thing in India.
+My answer came more than 3 years later in Lucknow.
+I did speak at the CII tourism Fest in 2013.
+But that was also an industry event not a travel writers event.
 To my knowledge, no other tourism board in the country has invited travel writers to explore the state in this extensive and well-planned way – culminating in a conclave.
 Whoever thought of this idea deserves a pat on the back.
-I understand this is planned to be an annual event and if used properly this can give a great competitive advantage to Uttar Pradesh.
+I understand this is planned to be an annual event.
+And if used properly this can give a great competitive advantage to Uttar Pradesh.

 The UP Travel Writers Conclave had the endorsement of the Chief minister of UP – Sh Akhilesh Yadav, who supported it by his presence.
 He did hear some of us giving feedback at the beginning of the event.

-We got to hear many heritage professionals, culinary experts, wildlife activists, filmmakers and UP officials and it was great to get a perspective on what the state is planning to do to promote tourism economy in the state.
-The focus on going beyond the Agra and Varanasi is quite clear and infrastructure is being built for the same.
-Indian Railway has a good network in UP, though road conditions can always be better in the interiors.
+We got to hear many heritage professionals, culinary experts, wildlife activists, filmmakers and UP officials.
+It was great to get a perspective on what the state is planning to do to promote tourism economy in the state.
+The focus on going beyond the Agra and Varanasi is quite clear.
+And infrastructure is being built for the same.
+Indian Railway has a good network in UP.
+Though road conditions can always be better in the interiors.
 I was quite impressed by the presentation of IPS officer Sutapa Sanyal on women safety.
 These measures will go a long way in changing the perception of travel in Uttar Pradesh.